xxooioo/wiki-link-converter/README.md

 A plugin for converting Obsidian's Wiki-style links to custom format Markdown links.

+You can install it by copying `main.js` and `manifest.json` to your vault folder `VaultFolder/.obsidian/plugins/wiki-link-converter/`.

 ## Features

 - Auto Conversion: Monitor files in specified folders and automatically convert Wiki links to custom format